sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 hardly any time to work on debugging the code, but the software works well for his diverse applications of it.

-*Code Block Errors in reST.* Sometimes reStructuredText (reST) reports an "Unexpected indentation" at the beginning of a code block.
-If you see a ``!bc``, which should have been removed by ``doconce2format``, it is usually an error in the Doconce source.
+*Code or TeX Block Errors in reST.* Sometimes reStructuredText (reST) reports an "Unexpected indentation" at the beginning of a code block.
+If you see a ``!bc``, which should have been removed by ``doconce2format``, it is usually an error in the Doconce source, or a problem with the rst/sphinx translator.
 Check if the line before the code block ends in one colon (not two!), a question mark, an exclamation mark, a comma, a period, or just a newline/space after text.
 If not, make sure that the ending is among the mentioned.
-Then ``!bc`` will be replaced and a double colon at the preceding line (which is the right way in reST to indicate a verbatim block of text).
+Then ``!bc`` will most likely be replaced and a double colon at the preceding line will appear (which is the right way in reST to indicate a verbatim block of text).

+*Strange Errors Around Code or TeX Blocks in reST.* If ``idx`` commands for defining indices are placed inside paragraphs, and especially right before a code block, the reST translator (rst and sphinx formats) may get confused and produce strange code blocks that cause errors when the reST text is transformed to other formats.
+The remedy is to define items for the index outside paragraphs.

+*Error Message "Undefined substitution..." from reSt.* This may happen if there is much inline math in the text. reSt cannot understand inline LaTeX commands and interprets them as illegal code.
+Just ignore these error messages.

 *The LaTeX File Does Not Compile.* If the problem is undefined control sequence involving